canonical/lxd/doc/api-extensions.md

 This enables migrating stateful container snapshots to new containers.

 ## storage\_driver\_ceph
-This adds a ceph storage driver.
+This adds a Ceph storage driver.

 ## storage\_ceph\_user\_name
-This adds the ability to specify the ceph user.
+This adds the ability to specify the Ceph user.

 ## instance\_types
 This adds the `instance_type` field to the container creation request.